scoskey/m0037/notes.md

 Given a syntactically constistent theory, we first extend it to a theory with witnessing terms, and then to a complete theory $T^\ast$ in the expanded language.
 We let $\mathcal H$ be the Henkin model corresponding to $T^\ast$.

 We must prove that $\mathcal H$ is a model of $T^\ast$ and hence of $T$.
 This is done by induction on the complexity of the sentence (not the length).
 We have already addressed atomic sentences.
-The difficult part is the $\exists$ quantifier step, but noe can use the witnessing property in this part!
+The difficult part is the $\exists$ quantifier step, but now we can use the witnessing property in this part!

 #### Completeness and its consequences